beerose/blog/content/posts/stripe-with-blitz/post.md

 updated: 2021-09-01
 ---

-_Disclaimer: you won't find a one size fits all solution in this blog post.
+_Disclaimer: you won't find a complete solution in this blog post.
 I'll talk about something that worked for my project and how I dealt with adding Stripe.
-I'm doing it 1) as a part of "build in public", 2) hoping it can be helpful for somebody.
-It's also not a tutorial — I will go through the data flow, database models, and all things related to adding Stripe to a Blitz project.
-If you decide to do something similar, make sure it fits your particular use case!_
+I'm doing it 1) as a part of_ build in public*, 2) hoping it can be helpful for somebody.
+It's also not a tutorial — I will go through the data flow, database model, and other things related to adding Stripe to a Blitz project.
+If you decide to do something similar, make sure it fits your particular use case!*

 ## Introduction

 I'm currently building [Commont](https://www.commont.app/) — a hosted platform for comments.
 You can think of it as a headless Disqus alternative.
 Commont gives you an SDK, API, or a React hook to connect to from your frontend application, as well as an admin panel where you can manage your comments — hide them, delete, create new projects, etc.

 The application is built with [Blitz](https://blitzjs.com/) — The Fullstack React Framework.
-I'm assuming that if you're reading this blog post, you're already heard about Blitz — if not, go check out the docs!
+I'm assuming that if you're reading this blog post, you've already heard about Blitz — if not, go check out the [docs](https://blitzjs.com/docs/get-started)!

 I wanted to make money out of that, which meant I needed to integrate a payment system.
 After a little bit of research, I decided to go with Stripe.
-Paddle was a strong alternative as an all-in-one platform, and in my next side project, I'm definitely going to use https://www.lemonsqueezy.com/.
+(Paddle was a strong alternative, and in my next side project, I'm definitely going to try [Lemon Squeezy](https://www.lemonsqueezy.com/).)

-Anyway, so here I was with a Blitz application, integrating Stripe.

 ## Pricing model